julianfaraway/rexamples/mixed/longitfreq.md

     mmrm() registered as emmeans extension

-    Warning in checkDepPackageVersion(dep_pkg = "TMB"): Package version inconsistency detected. glmmTMB was built with TMB version 1.9.11
-    Current TMB version is 1.9.14
-    Please re-install glmmTMB from source or restore original 'TMB' package (see '?reinstalling' for more information)

 The default fit uses ML - let’s use REML for the purposes of comparison with `lme4`: